Skip to content

 For a given input of 8 bytes, the scan iterates from left to right over the input and produces an output of the same size.
 Each element in the output contains the count of duplicate values seen so far in the input.
 The counter resets to 0 if a new value is found.

-For example, for this input:
+For example, suppose we have this input:

 let input = u32[8]:[0, ...]

-the code should produce this output:
+The prefix scan code should produce this output:

 u3[8]:[0, 1, 2, 3, 4, 5, 6, 7])